H-Nash/SA_Sudoku/README.md

 ## Authors: Eric DiGioacchino & Nash Henry

 ### Dependencies
-This program makes use of 2 third-party dependency - Numpy & pulp And can be run using the link supplied below.
+This program makes use of 2 third-party dependency - Numpy & pulp.
+And can be run using the link supplied below.

 ```